 What’s included in my trip price?

 Pricing is per person in U.S. dollars.
-Cost all hotel accommodations, meals in Cuba (unless otherwise indicated as “on own or "at leisure”), admission fees and sightseeing where applicable, program land transportation, airport transfers, and the services of local English-speaking guides and drivers in Cuba are included.
-Alcoholic beverages outside of the program’s inclusive meals, hotel and guide gratuities are not included.
+Cost includes all accommodations, meals in Cuba (unless otherwise indicated as “on own or "at leisure”), admission fees and sightseeing where applicable, program land transportation, airport transfers, and the services of local English-speaking guides and drivers in Cuba.
+Alcoholic beverages outside of the program’s inclusive meals and gratuities are not included.

 Can I book my own flight?

 While in the past we arranged for charter service from Miami to Cuba, this is no longer the case.
 When booking your flight, travel is only allowed for customers that meet one of the approved travel categories.